kenny007/EaglesbyteAlliance/README.md

 NOTE: For you to have a fully functional project that you can test, go to  https://console.firebase.google.com create a project and setup your app, download your custom * google-services.com * file and use it to replace mine found inside the app folder without doing this you won't be able to test this project.
-Also include the necessary firebase configurations in *build.gradle* files
+ Also include the necessary firebase dependencies to both the app level and project level *build.gradle* files

 #Requirements
 * Android Version 26 ("Oreo") *